softwareconstruction240/softwareconstruction/chess/4-database/database.md

 }
 ```

 The above code demonstrates the necessary concepts to implement secure password storage, but it will need to be adapted to your particular implementation.
 You do not need to create a different table to store your passwords.
-The hashed password may be store along with your other user information in your `user` table.
+The hashed password may be stored along with your other user information in your `user` table.

 ## ChessGame Serialization/Deserialization